This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Add your panko, chili oil and a pinch of salt to a pan.
+- Spicy Herb Crumble: Add your panko, chili oil and a pinch of salt to a pan.
 Cook until golden on medium heat.
-About 3-5 min.
+About 3-5 minutes.
+Remove and wipe out the pan.

-- Add your olive oil or clarified butter to the pan and give your salmon a nice hard sear for 3 min on medium high.
-Flip and cook 1 minute.
-I like mine med rare.
+- Add your olive oil or clarified butter to the pan and give your salmon a nice hard sear for 3 minutes on medium-high.
+Carefully flip and cook 1 minute for medium-rare.
 Add a minute or two longer if you liked it cooked more.

-- Add the juice of 1/2 a lemon to your sauce.
+- Back to the Piccata Sauce: Add the juice of ½ a lemon to your sauce.
 Cook for 1 minute.
-Turn off the heat and emulsify butter.
+Turn off the heat and 4 tablespoons butter and emulsify.

-- Top the salmon with the sauce and the panko and that is it!
+- Top the salmon with the piccata sauce and then the panko.
+Enjoy!

 Video